TechSavantis/polisparalela/site/content/thinks/more-than-just-a-digital-marketing-agency.md

 ## Online marketing

-Since *Tomango* started trading in January, the [online marketing](/creates/online-marketing/) part of our business has grown quite considerably.
+Since *Polis Paralela* started trading in January, the [online marketing](/creates/online-marketing/) part of our business has grown quite considerably.
 Our expertise has enabled us to deliver sustainable and significant results for our clients and this has led to referrals as word has spread.
 Here are a couple of good examples of work we've undertaken recently:

 ### Authentic Reclamation